xgalanxhi/DSL-Samples/README.md

 This is a collection of DSL samples that illustrate how to implement a variety of usecases wtih CloudBees CD.

+In general, these samples can be installed in a CloudBees CD instance using either the DSL IDE or `ectool evalDsl --dslFile <filename>` from the command line.
+See the comments in the DSL files for details on their use.

 ## [Dynamic Credentials](Dynamic%20Credentials.groovy)
 Dynamic credentials are those that are entered as parameters at runtime and only last the duration of a job or pipeline run.
 These can be used as an alternative to static credentials which are saved to a project.
 The ideas is that a user